rl-2023/rl-2023-final-project/README.md

 pip install -e .
 ```

-The module has the following parameters, all with default values.
+The MADDPG module has the following parameters, all with default values.
 ```
 MADDPG RL Parameters